Hoping To Adopt

 Childless couples at Abrazo generally wait 6-12 months or less for placement, while the average adoptive couples already parenting usually find the wait to be 12 months or more.
+However, hopeful adopters should be forewarned that the declining American birthrate and the coronavirus pandemic are slowing domestic adoption rates considerably.
 The majority of birthparents with whom Abrazo works hope to place with couples who do not already have children, to ensure that the baby they place will be the family’s firstborn.

 Does Abrazo work with people from outside of Texas?

 What does the agency fee cover?
-If there is a fall-through, can a couple continue in your program without additional fees to the agency?
+If a match falls through, can a couple continue in your program without additional fees to the agency?
 How long will you work with a couple for the initial fee?

 Homework For Adopting Parents